Steven McGregor

 Steven McGregor is an Australian filmmaker, known for his work on Redfern Now, Black Comedy, Sweet Country, and numerous documentaries, including My Brother Vinnie.
+He has collaborated with David Tranter on writing several screenplays.

 Early life and education

 McGregor grew up near the leprosarium in East Arm, a suburb of Darwin, in the Northern Territory.
 His mother, who had grown up on a mission, was a healthworker at the leprosarium until its closure around 1970.
 He and his siblings used to hang out there to use the swimming pool and play.
 He said there was no real stigma attached to it, and the people with leprosy were fairly happy, but missed their family and homes.

 He was always fascinated by black and white photographs.
 The film Papillon (1973) caught his imagination as a child.

 He completed a Masters in Drama Directing at Australian Film, Television and Radio School in Sydney.

 McGregor lost an eye at the age of 25 when he was hit in the head with a hockey stick when playing a game of hockey.